Brennall/HFH-SRD/Chapter07.md

 1. Determine market characteristics.

 In order to buy and sell goods, the adventurer must first travel to a market.
-A market can be anything from a humble county fair to a city-state’s outdoor bazaar to the ports of a major metropolis, but each has different characteristics.
+A market can be anything from a humble county fair to a city-state's outdoor bazaar to the ports of a major metropolis, but each has different characteristics.
 Each domain (as described under Strongholds and Domains) generally has its own separate market.
 Markets are rated by market class from I to VI, which rate their size and importance.
 The vast mercantile hubs of empires, with urban populations of 20,000 families or more, constitute Class I. Major ports, national capitals, and other large cities of 5,000 or more families constitute Class II.
 Provincial capitals and medium-sized cities of 1,750 to 5,000 families make up Class III.
 Small cities and large towns of 600 to 1,750 families make up Class IV.
 Small towns and large villages of 250 to 600 families are Class V. Any village of 250 families or less is Class VI.

 Each market will have a unique set of demand modifiers, determined by the Judge, for different types of merchandise.
 The demand modifier modifies the availability and price for merchandise in the market.
 A low demand modifier indicates that there is a surplus of that type of merchandise available, usually because the market is a producer of that merchandise.
 A high demand modifier indicates that the merchandise is hard to get and very expensive.
 (See Generating Demand Modifiers, below, if the demand modifiers are unknown).